 Charting pathways to enable net zero

-The Hydrogen for Europe study is the result of a cross-sectoral, technology neutral research project charting potential pathways for hydrogen to contribute to the EU’s goal of net zero GHG emissions.
-Applying innovative and proven modelling, the study supports the realisation of EU targets for 2030 and 2050 by assessing which mix of hydrogen technologies can best contribute to the EU’s current and future energy landscape – and what support is needed to enable this.
+The Hydrogen for Europe study is the result of a cross-sectoral, technology-neutral research project charting potential pathways for hydrogen to contribute to the EU’s goal of net zero GHG emissions.
+Applying innovative and proven modelling, the study supports the realization of EU climate targets for 2030 and 2050 by assessing which mix of hydrogen technologies can best contribute to the EU’s current and future energy landscape – and what support is needed to enable this.

 TWO POLICY PATHWAYS

-The Technology Diversification Pathway is based on already approved national targets and assumes no obstacles to the deployment of different technologies, as well as perfect market foresight on investment decisions.
-This pathway considers an array of decarbonisation technologies, deployed as needed, which allows for the de-risking of investments through the creation of a more competitive and efficient zero carbon energy system.
+Based on already approved national and European targets and assumes no obstacles to the deployment of different technologies, as well as perfect market foresight on investment decisions.
+This pathway considers an array of decarbonisation technologies, deployed as needed, which allows for the de-risking of investments through the creation of a more competitive and efficient climate-neutral energy system.

-The Renewable Push Pathway prioritises the deployment of renewable energy through increased targets (beyond current policy goals) on the share of renewable in gross final energy consumption by 2050.
-While this pathway does not result in significant changes in consumption patterns, it sees a key role for hydrogen in helping to absorb, store, and transport the additional energy resulting from higher renewables generation.
-Results for each pathway are generated using three scientific models considering system lifecycle (MIRET-EU), costs and investments (Integrate Europe) as well as external competition (Hydrogen Pathway Exploration).
+Prioritizes the deployment of renewable energy through increased targets (in line with current policy discussions) on the share of renewable in gross final energy consumption by 2050.
+While this pathway does not result in significant changes in consumption patterns and energy system costs, it sees a key role for hydrogen in helping to absorb, store, and transport the additional energy resulting from higher renewables generation.

 The MIRET-EU model encompasses the entire lifecycle of an energy system, from primary resource to utilisation.
-This model is well suited to help decision makers as it provides data over medium to long-term time horizons and can easily contribute to energy roadmaps by providing clear information on technologies and fuels in all sectors based on data and actual knowledge.
-This model allows for great flexibility, it can take environmental emissions into account, as well as almost all policies at all levels.
+This model is well suited to help decision-makers as it provides data over medium to long-term time horizons and can easily contribute to energy roadmaps by providing clear information on technologies and fuels in all sectors based on data and actual best knowledge.
+This model allows for great flexibility, it can take direct and indirect environmental emissions into account, as well as almost all policies at all levels.